AndriyPolukhin/emailfeedbackapp/server/process.md

 ## - Be an effective communicator
 ## - Recognize opportunities for improvements & impacts
 ## - Have a growth mindset

+# Connecting the database.
+Just pluging in mongoose for now.
+# You have this hour or you don't